nghiemdoan-msft/CanvasAppHubSuite/README.md

 ## Summary
 This project leverages the Power Platform technology to develop a customizable Multiple Canvas Apps Demo solution.
 The goal of the solution is to provide a comprehensive template that Partners and Customers can use as a "getting started" kit for building and publishing new solutions.

-The solution will include a main hub app and multiple child canvas apps that can be easily customized and adapted to meet the needs of different industries and use cases.
-The solution will be designed to be intuitive, user-friendly, and easy to navigate, with a focus on streamlining the development and deployment process for Partners and Customers.
+This project recognizes that Canvas Apps are not intended to support a single large app for multiple use cases.
+Rather, the solution will adopt an approach that extends the development process while ensuring a friendly and reasonable experience for end-user.
+The solution includes a main hub app and multiple child canvas apps that can be easily customized and adapted to meet the needs of different industries and use cases.
+The solution is designed to be intuitive, user-friendly, and easy to navigate, with a focus on streamlining the development and deployment process for Partners and Customers.

 By providing a standardized framework for building and publishing large Canvas App solutions, this project aims to facilitate greater collaboration, innovation, and growth within the Power Platform community.